 Homemade beef stew still remains one of my favorite lazy Sunday meals I make for my own family now.

-and the slow cooker (and let everything simmer all day long)
+- or the slow cooker (to let everything simmer all day long)

 It’s guaranteed that the kids will happily eat it even with all those healthy and nourishing vegetables.